untangle/mfw_build/mfw-vbox-helper/README.md

 ## About

 **mfw-cli** was born from the need to avoid the daily (or often)<br/>
-repetitive manual process of creating new SD-WAN virtual machines from latest builds.<br/>
+repetitive manual process of creating new Micro Edge virtual machines from latest builds.<br/>
 It can be helpful for QA enginners too when dealing with testing this builds.

 It uses Jenkins JSON APIs to fetch the data.